 Good website design requires hard work and in most cases is the effort of a wide range of professionals having expertise in different areas.
 Their collective efforts are what produces the beautiful websites that impress the search engines and makes the users happy.
 The design principles listed here will definitely help with producing inspiring designs that enhance the usability of a website.

 Here is the list of good design principles which will give you a top performance website that is aesthetic, user-friendly, effective, and engaging

 1. Purpose sets the foundation

 Having a clear purpose will guide you in your design and content creation.
 Designing a website requires creativity and skills.
 It involves content development.
 So, the first thing you must keep in mind is to stay focused on your goals.
-For example, you won't be building a website for a construction company while your focus of a general corporate tone without focus on the expectations of those who need construction services.
+For example, you won't be building a website for a construction company while you focus on a general corporate tone without focusing on the expectations of those who need construction services.

 Further reading: Build Website Reputation and Authority with Social Media

 Over-design is an error and will hurt your purpose.
 Keep it as simple as possible with focus on your target users.
 A looking too busy design will not work for you as it may lead to distractions for visitors on the page and move them away from the main purpose of your website.
 Simplicity works effectively in every web page design.
 A simple design will be very beneficial in the following ways:

 - Makes your website appealing and helps users to navigate from one page to another seamlessly.